Bond Laddering

 What Is Bond Laddering?

 Bond laddering is an investment strategy that involves purchasing a portfolio of individual bonds with different maturity dates, typically spaced at regular intervals.
-This technique aims to minimize interest rate risk and provide a predictable stream of income and liquidity.
+This technique aims to minimize interest rate risk and provide a predictable stream of income and liquidity for the investor.

 Key Takeaways